jjdevcha/TIL/FreeCodeCamp/miniProject/technicalDocumentPage.md

 #### Trouble
 - Can't center the navbar in media query situation
 - navbar collapsing into the main doc area when the page shrinks
+- anchor tag/ link not working after fixing the position of the navigation bar